 "pygmy" 67%), Tanzania (Hadza 51%), Congo (Mbuti 43%), Namibia (San 31%)

 current populations: Central African Republic (Baka 67% and Biaka 45%) and Congo (Mbuti 21%)

 current populations: Central African Republic (Biaka 20%)

 68.5Kyr in East Africa

-CT is often referred to as "Eurasian Adam" - the most recent common ancestor of all non-Africans males.
-This hypothetical male is supposed to have existed in Africa, immediately prior to the exodus of Anatomically Modern Humans.
-CT is the considered the common ancestral lineage of most men living today, though no male has been shown to carry CT (CT*).
-However, mutations M168, P9.1 and M294 have been found in all males tested with the exception of those exclusively carrying A and B (Sub-Saharan) haplogroups.
+CT is often referred to as the "Eurasian Adam" - the most recent common ancestor of all non-African males.
+This hypothetical male is conjectured to have existed in Africa - immediately prior to the exodus of Anatomically Modern Humans from Africa.
+CT is the considered the common ancestral lineage of most men living today - though no male has been shown to carry CT (CT*).

 55-65Kyr in Southwest Asia

 No male has been shown to carry CF (CF*).
-However, it is the hypothetical ancestor of haplogroups C and F.
+However, CF is the hypothetical ancestor of haplogroups C and F.

 50-60Kyr in the Middle East or South Asia